prashantgupta24/bulk-email-downloader/README.md

 # Bulk-email-downloader
 A bulk email downloader from an IMAP server written in go.
-It downloads bulk emails from an `IMAP` server using go-routines.
+It downloads bulk emails from an `IMAP` server using configurable number of go-routines.
+It saves them in an Array called `Messages`.

 ### Example output